Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines

 Key Points

-- After starting an HIV treatment regimen, medication aids, such as pill boxes, apps, and medication diaries, can help to maintain long-term medication adherence.
+- After starting an HIV treatment regimen, medication aids such as pill boxes, apps, and medication diaries can help to maintain long-term medication adherence.

 What should you tell your health care provider before starting an HIV treatment regimen?

 Tell your health care provider about any issues that might make adherence difficult.
 For example, people who have difficulty swallowing pills or people who do not have health insurance may find it hard to stick to an HIV treatment regimen.
+Other issues could include a busy schedule, lack of transportation, lack of stable housing, HIV medicine side effects, substance use, and fear of judgment.
+To learn more, read the HIVinfo HIV Treatment Adherence fact sheet.

 Describe your daily schedule to your health care provider.
 You and your health care provider can work together to design an HIV medication schedule that fits in with your day-to-day routine.